robbiesri/HugoBlog/content/post/hugo-for-natives.md

 If you go through the official Quick Start, it's pretty simple to create a test site, add a theme, and load up a local server to browse your site.
-Hugo is as fast as advertised!
-Once you start the server, it's actually really simple to modify your posts and see them get _instantly_ updated on the rendered page!
+Hugo is as fast as advertised.
+Once you start the server, it's actually really simple to modify your posts and see them get _instantly_ updated on the rendered page.

 ### Themes

-Picking a theme is both fun and stressful, especially when everything is brand spanking new!
+Picking a theme is both fun and stressful, especially when everything is brand spanking new.
 The [Hugo Themes][hugo-themes] listing is fun to navigate, and each theme landing page was useful info, a sample site, and repo.

-Once you pick a theme, make sure you snoop around the theme's README to figure out what you need to know when setting up your theme!
+Once you pick a theme, make sure you snoop around the theme's README to figure out what you need to know when setting up your theme.

 I ended up choosing [erblog][erblog-theme] because the test site was appealing, and the README seemed decent.
-While I've had a couple hiccups during setup, I've been satisfied with the experience so far!
+While I've had a couple hiccups during setup, I've been satisfied with the experience so far.

 ## GitHub Pages Setup

-Once you're comfortable with your test site, you can start the process for setting up the actual site!
+Once you're comfortable with your test site, you can start the process for setting up the actual site.
 You will need two Git repos:

 - GitHub Pages repo - `github.com/\<USERNAME\>/\<USERNAME\>.github.io`
   - You need to create an (empty) repo at the above URL.
 This has to be on GitHub.